ricmac/Cybercultural/src/posts/memoir/039-tim-berners-lee-2009.md

 Amy gave my phone back and then took a hardback copy of Tim’s book, *Weaving the Web*, off one of the shelves.
 She handed it to Tim along with a black marker pen.
 He opened it up and wrote on the title page: “Richard, Thank you for ReadWriteWeb.
 KUTGW.”
 I didn’t know what the acronym meant until I looked it up back at my hotel: “keep up the good work.”

+(I later discovered he'd used that same acronym [in a January 1993 message](http://1997.webhistory.org/www.lists/www-talk.1993q1/0104.html) of encouragement to then college student Marc Andreessen, about the [NCSA X Mosaic 0.5 release](/p/1993-mosaic-launches-and-the-web-is-set-free/): "Every new browser is sexier than the last.
+There is a lot of cross-fertilisation going on, which is very good.
+KUTGW everyone...")

-That gave me the boost of adrenaline I sorely needed as I embarked on the long plane journey back home.
+This gave me the boost of adrenaline I sorely needed as I embarked on the long plane journey back home.

 ![My signed TBL book](/assets/images/tbl-signed-book-rww.jpg)